WakiMak/trentent.github.io-forked/_posts/2017-05-07-citrix-storefront-adventures-in-customization-dynamically-configure-workspace-control-based-on-group-membership.md

 </h3>

 <p style="padding-left: 30px;">
   Web browsers only.
 Called prior to displaying any logon dialogs.
-You may call &#8216;showMessage&#8217; here, or add your own UI.
+You may call 'showMessage' here, or add your own UI.
 </p>

 <h3 style="padding-left: 30px;">